alankrantas/micropython-BPIBIT/README.md

 [BPI:bit](http://wiki.banana-pi.org/BPI-Bit) (or Web:bit) is a ESP32 board made in the style of [BBC micro:bit](https://tech.microbit.org/hardware/); the edge connectors allow it to be used on micro:bit accessories.

-The objectives of this module are
+The features of this module are

-* can be used under standard MicroPython ESP32 firmware, which can be integrated with lots of MicroPython libraries;
+* Can be used under standard MicroPython ESP32 firmware, which can be integrated with lots of MicroPython libraries;
-* pins can be referenced via micro:bit pin numbers, which is easier to remember and will be mapped to corresponding ESP32 pins;
+* Pins are referenced by micro:bit pin numbers, which is easier than corresponding ESP32 pins;
-* most functions are also named after their equivalents in micro:bit's MakeCode JavaScript Block editor.
+* All components (like buttons and light/temperature/acceleration sensors) aboard the BPI:bit are accessible.
+Most functions are also named after their equivalents in micro:bit's MakeCode JavaScript Block editor.
+* Support functions like text scrolling, LED bar graph, music notes on buzzer, servo control, etc.

 This module has been tested on <b>BPI:bit v1.4</b> and <b>MicroPython for ESP32 v1.11-37</b>.